 - The musical works of Elliott Lupp seek to engage and remind listeners of how concepts of familiarity and unfamiliarity can coexist within a musical framework.
 The end result often creates a poly-stylistic sound-world populated by grooves, repeating motives, ostinati, extended harmonies, and juxtaposing moments of calm and intensity that as a whole, creates a complex form that utilizes simple materials.
 This style of writing has found a home with chamber ensembles, and as a result most of his work thus far has been for smaller groups of performers.
 Elliott has written for the Dutch/American trio Sonic Hedgehog (flute, clarinet, and electric guitar), the Atar Piano Trio, various members of MOCREP, The Chicago Composer's Orchestra, and Fonema Consort.

 - Elliott is native to Chicago and holds his Bachelors of Music in composition from Columbia College Chicago.
 His teachers at Columbia included Kenn Kumpf, Eliza Brown, and Francisco Castillo-Trigueros.
 While at Columbia, Elliott became vice-president of both the student composers organization CADRE, and the scoring to media organization SCOFI.
 He also had the pleasure of being hired as a student worker; tutoring students in theory and aural skills for the music department.
 Today, Elliott specializes in writing for various chamber ensembles.
-He will be pursuing his master's degree in composition at Western Michigan University this coming fall, 2017.
+He is currently pursuing his master's degree in composition at Western Michigan University.